 Two weeks notice is typically the standard for letting your company know about your desire to leave.

 To maintain a good rapport and reputation, it's important not to jump ship too soon.
 If you give ample notice and are able to prepare the organization for your departure, you will likely have a good reference for future jobs due to the consideration you showed for your former organization.

 5. Keep the lines of communication open.

-While you may want to leave your position as soon as possible, offering to assist in the transition is professional and looked upon highly and allows you not to burn any bridges.
-It demonstrates that you have concern for the future success of the company as well as for the person who will fill your shoes.
-Looking out for others is good for your own self-interest because by being mindful of managing the transition, you keep the lines of communication open and are allowing others to feel like they can reach out to you for future opportunities.
+While you may want to leave your position as soon as possible, offering to assist in the transition is professional and looked upon highly and prevents you from burning any bridges.
+It demonstrates that you have concern for the future success of the company, as well as for the person who will fill your shoes.
+Looking out for others is good for your own self-interest because, by being mindful of managing the transition, you keep the lines of communication open and are allowing others to feel like they can reach out to you for future opportunities.
 If a better opportunity arises to return to the company down the road, you can still be considered for a position based on your positive, professional exit.

 Being informed is sexy.
 Get an unbiased news breakdown of everything you need to know in politics, pop-culture, and more in 60 seconds or less.